LeaVerou/lea.verou.me/2024/wcs-vs-frameworks/index.md

 Frankly, if framework authors were sold the idea that web components would be a compile target for their frameworks, and then got today’s WC APIs, I understand their frustration.
 Worse yet, if every time they tried to explain that this sucks as a compile target they were told "no you just don’t get it", heck I’d feel gaslit too!
-**Web Components are still far from being a good compile target for frameworks, but that is not a prerequisite for them being useful**.
+**Web Components are still far from being a good compile target for all framework components, but that is not a prerequisite for them being useful**.
 They simply solve different problems.